cliffordp/cliff-wp-plugin-boilerplate/README.md

 This plugin requires PHP 7.1.0 or newer and will display a wp-admin error notice if activated in an environment that does not meet this or other requirements (such as required plugins or other dependencies you may code).

+You can see the current WordPress usage of each PHP version at https://wordpress.org/about/stats/.
+A requirement of 7.1+ meets 53.9% of all WordPress installs as of February 9, 2020.
+Most of those not using PHP 7.1+ are assumed to be inactive sites.

+Your requiring a PHP version update for anyone who might want to use your plugin will actually benefit them long-term, as their site will be quicker, more secure, and ready for future version bumps.
+In fact, [WordPress already recommends using PHP 7.3+](https://wordpress.org/about/requirements/) and has an ["Update PHP" help article](https://wordpress.org/support/update-php/).

 # Developer Notes

 ### Updates